facundoolano/aso/README.md

 broad (contains all the words in a different order), partial (contains some of the words), none (does not contain any of the words).
-* `competitors`: counts how many of the top 100 apps for the keyword actually target that keyword in their description.
+* `competitors`: counts how many of the top 100 apps for the keyword actually target that keyword in their title and description.
 * `installs`: measures the average amount of installs of the top 10 apps.
 * `rating`: measures the average rating of the top 10 apps.
 * `age`: measures the average time since the apps in the top 10 have been updated.